itsmosin/Agrisim/README.md

 # AgriSim

 ## What is AgriSim?
-An AI-driven android app that helps farmers in yield optimization and crop diversification.
+An AI-driven android app created during the Sachacks 2024 that helps farmers in yield optimization and crop diversification.

 ## Tech Stack used
 - Flutter: Android App Development